ArtPoon/slides/markdown/mimm4750g-ancestral.md

 ---

-# Bayesian methods
+# Resampling ancestral states

 * Reconstructing ancestral states is highly uncertain:
   * We are not certain about the tree, or the model of evolution.
   * The root is typically the furthest from our data.
-* Sampling ancestral states from the posterior distribution is a better representation of the state of our knowledge.
+* Sampling multiple ancestral states from the probability distributions at each ancestral node is a better representation of the state of our knowledge.
 * Challenging for larger data sets.

 ---